genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 Over-reliance on AI forecasting can lead to systemic errors, such as stockouts or overproduction.
 Cybersecurity vulnerabilities in interconnected systems can also disrupt supply chains, and opaque decision-making in AI models may hinder managerial oversight.

 **Real-World Examples:**
-- **UPS’s ORION System:** Optimizes delivery routes, saving millions of gallons of fuel annually.
+- **UPS's ORION System:** Optimizes delivery routes, saving millions of gallons of fuel annually.
-- **Retail Forecasting Failures:** Early in the COVID-19 pandemic, some retailers’ AI systems underpredicted demand for essential products, leading to shortages.
+- **Retail Forecasting Failures:** Early in the COVID-19 pandemic, some retailers' AI systems underpredicted demand for essential products, leading to shortages.
 - **NotPetya Cyberattack:** Disrupted operations at Maersk, highlighting the fragility of automated supply chains.

----

 ### Marketing & Customer Experience
 **Description:**